niksm7/FarmGen/README.md

 Deployed at: http://18.212.95.248:8000/

-Please Reach out to this email if any issues with signup: nikhilsmankani@gmail.com
+Please Reach out to this email if you have any issues with signup: nikhilsmankani@gmail.com

 ## 🌱 Inspiration